xieweiAlex/English_Learning/words/2022/words-Aug.md

 Monitoring the methane **menace**.

-We had a little reprieve from mid-June to mid-August in terms of equity market, now we have a test of this rally.
+We had a little **reprieve** from mid-June to mid-August in terms of equity market, now we have a test of this rally.
-We were in a period especially after 08-09, where the FED was basically laying low, and just let the economy heal.
+We were in a period especially after 08-09, where the FED was basically **laying low**, and just let the economy heal.
 We had extended period of very low interest rates.
 in the 70s, bond yields just kept going up **inexorably**, that's not happening right now.
 **leading indicator** vs **lagging indicator**
 **broad-base**